"All this creation is soaked with supreme consciousness.”

 — Swami Lakshmanjoo

-Rebekah is a playful and dedicated practitioner, teacher trainer, and co-founder of Upaya School of Yoga, Tantra, and Ayurveda in Denver, Colorado.
+Rebekah is a dedicated student, teacher trainer, and co-founder of Upaya School of Yoga, Tantra, and Ayurveda in Denver, Colorado.

-Introduced to yoga and meditation as a teenager, she’s spent 15+ years immersed in the study and practice of Nondual Shaiva–Shakta Tantra and Yoga.
+Introduced to yoga and meditation as a teenager, she’s spent 15+ years immersed in the study and practice of hatha yoga and nearly 10 years studying non-dual Tantra.

-Considered a teacher’s teacher by her community, she is sought out for her clear cues that weave anatomy-informed alignment and poetic imagery, and her ability to make complex ideas accessible, less so for her off-the-cuff dad jokes.
+Considered a teacher’s teacher by her community, she’s sought out for her clear cues that weave anatomy-informed alignment with poetic imagery, intelligent, progressive sequencing, and her ability to make philosophy and mythology accessible and relatable.

 By sharing the wisdom of Yoga and Tantra with reverent levity, Rebekah hopes to invite others into a deeper relationship with themselves and a more intimate, curious engagement with life.